Skullyian/Pokemon5e-items/readme.md

 ✔️ Indicates finished ready to use (hopefully)
 ❌ Indicates present, but not ready for use

+ * ✔️ Classes and Subclasses
+ * ✔️ Subclass Features and Specialties
  * ✔️ Pokeballs
  * ✔️ Berries
  * ✔️ Medicines